 Although I was there on a Thursday night, the streets were crowded and filled with foreigners!

-Violent crime is rare, but Hanoi has their fair share of pickpockets, be very aware in Hanoi’s Old Quarter and Saigon’s Pham Ngu Lao.
+Keep your phone and wallet our of sight: Violent crime is rare, but Hanoi has their fair share of pickpockets, be very aware in Hanoi’s Old Quarter and Saigon’s Pham Ngu Lao.
 There is no need to be overly cautious, simply be aware of your belongings and surroundings.

 Admire historic monuments where East meets West

-Unlike the surrounding Buddhists (Thailand, Myanmar, and Cambodia), Hindu (Indonesia), Islamic (Malaysia, Indonesia, and Brunei) or Catholic (The Philippines) Southeast Asian nations, Vietnam is in a different religion system.
+Unlike the surrounding Buddhists (Thailand, Myanmar, and Cambodia), Hindu (Indonesia), Islamic (Malaysia, Indonesia, and Brunei) or Catholic (The Philippines) Southeast Asian nations, Vietnam is in a different religious system.
 The majority of the Vietnamese population practices folk religion, and the country is filled with temples and shrines dedicated to various gods or goddesses in Chinese religion and mythology.

 Famous temples like Quán Thánh Temple and Tran Quoc Pagoda are located near the West Lake (Hồ Tây), a bigger lake located in the north of the city.

 Chùa Một Cột, or “One Pillar Pagoda”, is a small temple next to the Ho Chi Minh Museum.
 The structure is a rebuilt iconic Buddhist temple, originally erected in 1049, designed to resemble a lotus blossom.
 The pagoda is the size of a niche with a Buddha statue, and next t the pagoda is the historic Perfume Temple, one of Vietnam’s most iconic temples.